 None of this means, however, that organizations don’t have the means to fight back.
 From the standpoint of detection, organizations should monitor for suspicious activity, such as a domain user account that requests an unusual amount of service tickets.
 Organizations can audit Kerberos Service Ticket Operations, though doing so will generate so many logs that the output will likely be useless without significant effort to establish a baseline for that specific environment.

 Because of the amount of noise that approach might create, a better strategy for stopping these types of attacks might simply be to require stronger passwords for service accounts.
 Those passwords should have at least 30 characters and should also be rotated periodically to reduce risk.
 Random password generators are widely available, so it’s simply a matter of keeping track of them (preferably in a privileged access management solution).

 In addition, organizations must ensure that they are properly monitoring and managing service accounts.
 Accounts with excessive privileges are particularly attractive targets for attackers.
 In the same vein, privileged accounts (such as Administrator) should never have SPNs associated with them.

 Through good password hygiene and continual monitoring, organizations can reduce the threat of cybercriminals using the perpetually popular tactic of Kerberoasting to breach their Active Directory environments.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Semperis.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Semperis.

 Feature image via Pixabay.